Harshitduggal1/bionexus/README.md

     cd bionexus
     ```

-3. **Install required dependencies** using pip:
+3. **Install required dependencies** using npm:

     ```bash
-    pip install -r requirements.txt
+    bun install
     ```

 4. **Run the application**:

     ```bash
-    python app.py
+    bun dev
     ```

-🎉 You are all set to explore the capabilities of Bio Nexus! 🌍
+🎉 You are all set to explore the capabilities of Bio Nexus!✨

 ---